Codijote/customer_segmentation_payment_prediction_project/README.md

 Project in R using,

 Exploratory Data Analysis EDA.
-Preliminar visualization of the data.
+Preliminary visualization of the data.
 Supervised learning.
 Classification Analysis and prediction modelling of the payment status.
 Unsupervised learning.